mahashu/idk-plus-comp/README.md

 Refusal is a correct response.
 Say "I don't know" when you don't.
 ```

 Nineteen words.
 No domain lists, no scaffolding, no hedging instructions.
-Every clause is load-bearing — see [Design Notes](#design-notes) for why shorter attempts failed and longer ones didn't help.
+Every clause is load-bearing — see [Design Notes](#design-notes).

 ## Results